 Unit is factory charged for 15ft (4.57 m) of lineset.
-If any refrigerant charge adjustment is required due to the user inputted line set length, the UI will calculate and display the target subcooling and the amount of additional charge to be added.
+If any refrigerant charge adjustment is required due to the user inputted line set length or indoor coil, the UI will calculate and display the target subcooling and the amount of additional charge to be added.
 Therefore, the UI is your source of information for charging the system correctly.
 Refrigerant charge adjustment amount for adding or removing 0.6 oz/ft (17.74 g/m) of 3/8 liquid line above or below 15ft (4.57 m) respectively.
-Perform a final charge check only when in cooling and OD is between 65°F (18°C) and 100°F (38°C).
+Perform a final charge check only when in cooling and OD is between $65^{\circ}F$ (18°C) and 100°F (38°C).